rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-10-fresh-blog.md

 The past few months I feel like I've just floated along on social media like a cloud.
 I felt sad using it because I felt anonymous most of the time.
 I never knew who I was reaching.
-Plus I never had any control.
+I didn't have any control.

-So I shrank for a while. 🍂
+So I shrank for a while and introspected. 🍂

-Time to grow, and to share ideas that nourish me. 🌳 That's my one promise at the outset of this thing.
+But now it's time to grow and share. 🌳

-Oh, and I'll add some short case studies on the work I've done in the past couple years.
+Sharing things as I go along is my one promise for this blog.
+Oh, and adding some short case studies on the work I've done in the past couple years.
 I've been a bit lazy about that. 🙈

 Shit...
 I may have to reinvent the party button, too.
 It's missing for now. 😢

-If something I write reminds you of something, feel free to share it in the comments!
-That's what I put them there for.

 Anyway, hope you're having a good day!
+If ever you feel inspired and have a thought or comment to share, I've got comments just for you.
 See you around.